Chronic Constipation in Kids

 Meet Dr. Katz - Expert in Pediatric Gastroenterology

 An internationally recognized expert in pediatric gastroenterology, Dr. Katz serves as director of CHOC’s Multidisciplinary Feeding Program, Pediatric Gastrointestinal Lab Services and the division of Pediatric Gastroenterology and Nutrition.
 On the forefront of pediatric gastroenterology research and innovative treatments, Dr. Katz and his team are involved in a number of clinical trials testing medications for inflammatory bowel disease and gastroesophageal reflux disease (GERD).
-Dr. Katz completed his internship and residency at Mount Sinai Hospital and served his fellowship in pediatric gastroenterology and nutrition at the University of California, San Francisco.
+Dr. Katz completed medical school at State University of New York at Downstate Medical School, his internship and residency at Mount Sinai Hospital and his fellowship in pediatric gastroenterology and nutrition at the University of California, San Francisco.

 Dr. Katz’s philosophy of care: “I believe that the care of children should be provided in a family-centered, compassionate manner, taking into consideration the needs of not just the child but the family dynamic across the continuum.”